-Finding: Garden trees and vegetation - Close to building.
+Finding: Garden trees and vegetation / Yakka Trees - Subsidence - Close To Buildings

 PLEASE NOTICE THE ATTACHMENT PICTURES TO THIS DEFECT STATEMENT;

 H = the height of the tree at its full potential height, not its height today.

 D = the distance from the tree to the building at the trees full potential height.